 A rechargeable Lithium-Ion battery pack will extract maximum brightness from your headlamp for the longest time.
 These packs can be pricey and heavy.

 If you need maximum brightness and reliability then a rechargeable battery pack is the way to go.
-Some headlamps have a hybrid battery system that allows you to use either the rechargeable battery pack or AAA cells.
+Some models have a hybrid battery system that allows you to use either the rechargeable battery pack or AAA cells.

-If you’re going to be using your headlamp in cold conditions then it’s worth spending a bit more to get a lithium powered headlamp.
+If you’re going to be using your headlamp in cold conditions then it’s worth spending a bit more to get a lithium powered one.
 Lithium batteries perform far better in the cold than Alkaline ones do.

 Battery level indicator